 - A student’s personal physician may at any time issue an excused absence, claiming extra precautions and restrictions.
 This must be in the form of written instruction and provided to the Health Center for verification.

 - If a student will be absent for 3 or more days, the Health Center will notify Student Life of student’s legitimate absence to inform the faculty.
 Written documentation from an external medical provider must be provided to the Health Center.

 The Health Center does not provide excuses for students who miss class due to illness or injury.

 - Minor illnesses that do not prevent a student from going to class.

 - Musculoskeletal conditions (such as minor ankle injuries, wrist sprains, etc.)

 - Requesting an excused note for verifications of illness after the illness is over or after missing a class or exam.

 - A class or an exam missed for an appointment at the Health Center

-If the student is on a medically prescribed diet, documentation must be submitted to the health center.
-Details for obtaining special meal provisions are required to be arranged with the student, learning center, health center, and the Director of Food Services.
+A student on a medically prescribed diet must submit documentation to the Health Center Learning Center.
+Special meal provisions are required to be arranged with the student, learning center, health center, and the Director of Food Services.